abdelrahman-shebl/Depi/README.md

 # DEPI Course Assignments

-This repository contains all the assignments completed as part of the **DEPI (Digital Engineering and Programming Interfaces)** course.
+This repository contains all the assignments completed as part of the **DEPI** course.

 Each assignment is placed in its own directory and includes relevant code, instructions, and results where applicable.